 Believe it or not, 100 seater plus Dragon boat races commonly called ‘Snake’ racing is a traditional popular annual event in India.

 Dragon boat racing in Asia is packaged up with a lot of festivity and excitement.

 A Dragon boat is a long paddling boat approximately 12 metres long.
 Each dragon boat holds twenty paddlers seated in pairs, one drummer at the front who keeps time and one sweep at the back who keeps the boat on course.

-We train in Brisbane and on the Gold Coast in a standards (20 seat) or a 10s (10 seat) dragon boat.
-Racing is conducted in a standard or 10s dragon boat.
+We train in Brisbane and occasionally on the Gold Coast (if numbers permit) in a standard (20 seater) dragon boat and/or outrigger canoe, for cross training purposes.
+Racing is conducted in a standard (20s) or small (10s) dragon boat.

 Below is a few links to races around the world